zsparal/api-documentation/source/wallets/applepay.rst

 Adding Apple Pay to the method selection
 ----------------------------------------

-At the moment, only limited support for integrating Apple Pay in your own checkout is available.
-You can not yet add the "Checkout with Pay" button to your own checkout, but you can add Apple Pay to the method selection.
+An easy way to integrate Apple Pay is by adding Apple Pay to the payment method selection.
 The "Checkout with Pay" button will then be shown in the Mollie Checkout.

 First, you must indicate to the :doc:`List Methods API </reference/v2/methods-api/list-methods>` which wallets you